 - We will explore the causes and consequences of deforestation in a practical, evidence-based way.

-- This article speaks to readers in the United States and beyond who want straightforward ways to take action and help.
+- This article speaks to readers around the world who are looking for straightforward ways to take action and make a difference.

 - Solutions range from policy and market tools to community-led conservation and technology.